Support and services for students

 UC also offers specialist mentoring programmes for Māori and Pacific students.

-Look after your mental and physical well-being by getting involved in the many activities offered by the team at UC Rec & Sport, including the on-campus sport and fitness facility, the UC RecCentre.
+Look after your mental and physical well-being by getting involved in the many activities that we offer at UC Rec & Sport, including the on-campus sport and fitness facility, the UC RecCentre.
 Once there, you'll find social sport leagues, drop-in sport, group fitness classes, a climbing wall, squash court, and a fully equipped gym.

+Sign up online for your RecCentre membership as soon as you have your student ID card.
 RecCentre membership is free to all students, and is paid for by your students levy.
 Small fees apply for some services.
-Sign up as soon as you have your student ID card.

 The UCSA is a non-profit organisation that exists to help all students succeed and belong at UC.